mahdialmusaad/opengl-voxel-game/README.md

 <sup>Tip: If you are using MSVC, you can compile using the /MP flag to do so in parallel.</sup>

 ## Libraries
-Badcraft makes use of a few libraries to work.
+This game makes use of a few libraries to work.
 They can be seen in the 'libraries' folder or below.
 Make sure to support them, this would not be possible without them!

 [lodepng](https://github.com/lvandeve/lodepng) - PNG encoder and decoder